yuzhong1997/HB-HMM/README.md

 # HB-HMM
-Extract the candidates of SNPs caused by deletion/LOH using HMM model
+Extract the candidates of SNPs caused by deletion/LOH events using HMM model

 ## load sample data sets
 ```